-Twelve (12) credit hours every year ? including two (2) required hours of legal ethics.
+Twelve credit hours every year - including 2 required hours of legal ethics.

 No, there is no special requirement for newly admitted attorneys.

-All twelve (12) credit hours.
+All 12 credit hours.
 To see a list of MCLE courses offered in Connecticut please click the following link: Connecticut Course List

-There is no formal approval process for organizations that want to provide MCLE courses in Connecticut.
-If an organization?s MCLE program or course has been approved by the authority authorized to approve MCLE courses in another jurisdiction, then the organization?s MCLE course is automatically approved in Connecticut.
-Our courses are approved in multiple jurisdictions, therefore, our courses qualify for CLE credit in Connecticut.
+There is no formal approval process for MCLE courses or providers.
+If an MCLE provider’s courses have been approved in another state, then the provider’s courses are automatically approved in Connecticut.
+Because Attorney Credits’ MCLE courses are approved in over 45 states, our courses qualify for MCLE credit in Connecticut.

 Reporting Cycle: Annual